Sally Dexter: Career

 Other roles include Mrs. Wilkinson in Billy Elliot the Musical opposite Leon Cooke for 12 months, leaving the show to standing ovations, Lady Macbeth in Macbeth opposite Rufus Sewell, Anna in the original production of Patrick Marber's Closer and Regan in King Lear.
 She spent several years playing roles with the Royal Shakespeare Company and at the Royal National Theatre, London.
-She starred in Bad Girls: The Musical at the Garrick Theatre, London in 2007, and can be heard on its original cast recording along with the London Palladium cast recording for Oliver!, and as Madame Giry on the concept cast recording of Andrew Lloyd Webber's Love Never Dies.
+She starred in Bad Girls: The Musical at the Garrick Theatre, London in 2007, and can be heard on its original cast recording along with the London Palladium cast recording for Oliver!, and as Madame Giry on the concept cast recording of Andrew Lloyd Webber's Love Never Dies (A role she reprised in a 2023 West End concert).
 She took over in the role of Mother Superior in the London Palladium production of Sister Act from September to October 2010.

 She co-wrote and created the three-part BBC comedy drama series Sugartown, starring Tom Ellis, Sue Johnston and Miranda Raison in 2011.
 She was cast as Gertrude opposite Michael Sheen in Ian Rickson's Young Vic production of Hamlet, previewing in October 2011.
 Dexter starred as the White Witch in The Lion the Witch and the Wardrobe at the Threesixty Theatre in Kensington Gardens until 9 September 2012.
 In 2012, Dexter starred as Simone in the Spice Girls musical Viva Forever!.
 In 2017, Dexter appeared in the BBC TV series Father Brown episode 5.3 "The Eve of St John" as Selina Crow.
 Also in February 2017, she joined the Emmerdale cast as Faith Dingle.
 She also appeared in the comedy Horror movie The Attack of the Adult Babies and in the BBC TV series Poldark.
 On 7 October 2019, it was announced that Dexter will be leaving Emmerdale.
 Her final scenes aired in the episode broadcast on 25 October 2019; however, in 2021, it was announced that Dexter would be reprising her role as Faith.
+On 28 October 2022 Dexter once again left Emmerdale, when Faith died from cancer.